Radioactive Sealed Source, Seed, & Nuclear Gauge,

 South Carolina Permit

-ADCO Services, Inc. can also assist generators
+ADCO Services, Inc. can also assist generators wishing to

 by supplying the proper U.S.D.O.T. approved shipping containers for transportation

 of the radioactive sources and the actual transportation of the waste

 Services, Inc. accepts a full spectrum of radioactive sources and

 gauges for disposal or transportation and utilizes a number of disposal sites

 special arrangements, ADCO Services, Inc.